mayurdac/SOFTWARE-PROJECT/README.md

 A Software Project is the complete procedure of software development from requirement gathering to testing and maintenance, carried out according to the execution methodologies, in a specified period of time to achieve intended software product.
+The two main categories of software are application software and system software.
+An application is software that fulfills a specific need or performs tasks.
+System software is designed to run a computer's hardware and provides a platform for applications to run on top of.